honolulufishing/Benders-decomposition-using-Matlab/README.md

               y'*Q*y+l'*y<=g
               x in {0,1},and y>=0

-Please note that this model need to satisfy the third condition: iii) Linear independence: with given discrete variables x, groups of continuous variables y are linearly independent.
+Please note that this model needs to satisfy the above-mentioned two conditions and also the third condition: iii) Linear independence: with given discrete variables x, different groups of continuous variables y are linearly independent.

-To examine the efficiency of this family of benders decompositon methods, we present the running time for a large-scale MISOCP-based optimization problem.
-This MISOCP problem contains 5 binary variables and 4 continuous variables as the basic scenario.
+To examine the efficiency of this family of benders decompositon methods, we compare the running time for a large-scale MISOCP-based optimization problem.
+This MISOCP problem contains 5 binary variables and 4 continuous variables in the basic scenario.
 Increasing the number of scenarios M, the number of binary variables and continuous variables are risen to 5*M and 4*M.

 Solvers:
 - MILP solver : CPLEX v12.7